Lighting expert since 1979

 Conclusion - How to do everything right!

 The right lighting in a hotel lobby is crucial for the first impression and the well-being of guests.
 It goes far beyond pure aesthetics by combining function with ambience.
-Through the careful selection of light sources, color temperatures and control systems, a lobby can be transformed into an inviting and memorable space.
+By carefully selecting light sources, color temperatures and control systems, a lobby can be transformed into an inviting and memorable space.

-If you are still undecided about how to implement the lighting in your garage, why not make an appointment with the lighting designers at Skapetze, for a personal consultation and the development of an individual lighting concept and the development of an individual lighting concept.
+If you are still undecided about how you want to implement the lighting in your garage, why not make an appointment with the lighting designers at Skapetze for a personal consultation and the development of an individual lighting concept.

-You are also welcome to visit us on site in Simbach am Inn in Bavaria's largest lighting studio come and visit us.
+You are also welcome to visit us on site in Simbach am Inn in Bavaria's largest lighting studio.

 If you already have a concrete idea of what the lights in your home should look like, we can help you turn this idea into reality - our in-house workshop makes it possible.